r-fukutoku/ML410_Project3/index.md

-# Concepts and Applications of Multivariate Regression Analysis and Gradient Boosting inclding Extreme Gradient Boosting (XGBoost)
+# Concepts and Applications of Multivariate Regression Analysis and Gradient Boosting inclding XGBoost

 ### Multivariate Regression Analysis
 Multivariate Regression Analysis is a